leolellisr/poke_RL/README.md

 To adapt our environment to a deterministic setup, we had to establish the following parameters:
 * We removed the random component of sim/battle.ts from the Pokémon Showdown simulator;
 * We use on both teams only Pokémon with Battle Armor or Shell Armor abilities, which prevent critical hits from being performed;
-* We used in both teams only moves with 100% accuracy, with no chance of error;
+* We used in both teams only moves with 100% accuracy, with no chance of getting it missed;
 * We didn't use any move with additional effect.

 #  **Characteristics of  the problem**